 Moving from a warm, flat region where a thin crust of ice on a bird bath is cause for excitement, to a cold region where lakes are covered for months with ice more than 20” thick; from an area whose highest peak is a mound of dirt – Monkey Hill – that tops out at less than 30’ above sea level, to one surrounded by 3,000’ mountains has been an adjustment.
 Changing from law to innkeeping was even more of an adjustment, but one I’ve done with zeal and gratitude.
 Innkeeping is the career for which I was born.

 My focus, my passion, throughout this learning process has been guest relations and learning to cook memorable breakfasts.
 In Louisiana, we are passionate about our hospitality, and we live to eat!
 I hope to impart this passion to the guests of Follansbee Inn.
-I would be remiss if I did not mention the Follansbee staff, my wonderful housekeepers and helpers and of course, my dear Nancy and the Follansbee Inn canine hostesses Angel and Grace, all of whom play a vital role in the Follansbee Inn experience.
+I would be remiss if I did not mention the Follansbee staff, my wonderful housekeepers, my dear Nancy, helpers and the Follansbee Inn canine hostesses Angel and Grace, all of whom play a vital role in the Follansbee Inn experience.